pfhayes/scala_imports/README.md

 4. Run `scala_imports.py` to update all affected files.
 5. If desired, use another tool to cleanup/sort the added imports.

+## Args ##

+- You can specify the files you want scala_imports to run on.
+By default it will run on everything you have changed since origin/master
+- Use --dry-run to just output what would be added.
+- Use --debug to debug

 ## Dependencies ##

 - scala